 “In those days there was no king in Israel; everyone did what was right in his own eyes” (Judges 17:6).

-Throughout the book of Judges we see Israel departing further and further from God.
+In the book of Judges, we see Israel moving further and further from God.
 At times, they repent and God provides a judge such as Gideon, Jephthah or Samson to deliver them.
-Shortly after being delivered each time, once again God’s people turn their back on Him and fall back into sin.
-By the time we get to the end of the book of Judges, there is no longer a desire on the part of the people of God to repent and turn back to God; instead, “…everyone did what was right in his own eyes” (Judges 17:6).
+After being delivered each time, once again God’s people turn their back on Him and fall back into sin.
+By the time of the end of the book of Judges, there is no longer a desire on the part of the people of God to repent and turn back to God; instead, “…everyone did what was right in his own eyes” (Judges 17:6).

-In fact, the last few chapters of the book of Judges we see just how far away from God they had departed.
+In fact, one can see just how far away from God they had departed.
 A man Micah sets up an idol and has a Levite to serve as his priest (Judges 17:1-13).
 Then some from the tribe of Dan come and steal this image and take the Levite and have him serve as their priest because they conclude it is better for the Levite to serve as priest for a whole tribe than for just one person (Judges 18:1-31).

-Because almost the entire tribe of Benjamin is eliminated, the Israelites try to salvage the tribe by providing wives for the surviving Benjamites from one of the cities that did not go up to fight against the tribe of Benjamin, Jabesh-Gilead (located within the tribe of Gad).
-All of the inhabitants of this city were destroyed except for the young women who had not “known a man intimately (Judges 21:1-11).
-These young women were given to the surviving Benjamites (Judges 21:12-15).
-Because there were not enough of these young virgins for all the surviving Benjamites, the remain Benjamites were allowed to “catch a wife for himself” at one of the feast of the Lord at Shiloh and take her back to Benjamin (Judges 21:16-23).
-Israel had degenerated to the point of allowing their own daughters to be kidnapped.
+Because almost all of Benjamin is eliminated, the Israelites try to salvage the tribe by providing wives for the surviving Benjamites from one of the cities that did not go up to fight against them, Jabesh-Gilead (located within the tribe of Gad).
+All of the inhabitants of this city were destroyed except for the young women who had not “known a man intimately” (Judges 21:1-11).
+These women were given to the surviving Benjamites (Judges 21:12-15).
+Because there were not enough of these young virgins for all the surviving Benjamites, the remaining Benjamites were allowed to “catch a wife for himself” at one of the feasts of the Lord at Shiloh and take her back to Benjamin (Judges 21:16-23).
+Israel had degenerated to the point of allowing their daughters to be kidnapped.

 The book of Judges ends with: “In those days there was no king in Israel, everyone did what was right in his own eyes” (Judges 21:25).
 This is a very fitting end that accurately describes Israel’s condition: Each was doing what he or she believed was right.
-They were not submitting to any kind of Divine guidance in their lives.
 They were not following God!

-However, instead of getting depressed about what happens to men when they depart from God, I can rejoice that God has given me the opportunity to know him.
-He has given me his word to enlighten me and show me how I should walk during my pilgrimage here upon this earth.
+However, instead of getting depressed about what happens to men when they depart from God, I can rejoice God has given me the opportunity to know him.
+He has given me His Word to enlighten me and show me how I should walk upon this earth.
 God is my king and I will follow Him!